opencog/lg-atomese/opencog/nlp/lg-parse/README.md

 -------------
 Since this provides a format compatible with the RelEx parse server, this means that there are two ways of getting parsed text into the
-atomspace: using this link, or using the RelEx server.
+AtomSpace: using this link, or using the RelEx server.
 There are competing pros and cons of doing it each way:

 * The RelEx server is obsolete.
 It still works, but there no support